fr0st-iwnl/fr0st.xyz/README.md

 - [x] Add view counts for the blog and improve the design
 - [x] Remake the view counts and add a different way to store them
 - [x] Added Analytics for the website
-- [ ] Improve website performance
-- [ ] Improve ASCII text to fit on the starting page.
-- [ ] Add a new category Resources

 ## Credits